The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Introduction

 The formalism of the neutral fermion Fock space will be recalled in~\cref{subsec:fock}, and the definition of the operators involved in this theorem are defined in \cref{eqn:B:boson} and \cref{eqn:straightB}. \end{introthm}

 The classes $\bm{0}$ and $\bm{\infty}$ form a basis of the equivariant cohomology of $\P^1$ as a module over the equivariant cohomology of the point.
-Therefore, after taking the non-equivariant limit of $\tau$, this theorem allows to compute the full spin GW theory of $\P^1$.
+Therefore, after taking the non-equivariant limit of $\tau$, this theorem allows us to compute the full spin GW theory of $\P^1$.

-\begin{remark} The spin Gromov--Witten theory of $\P^1$ plays a distinguished role in the Gromov--Witten theory of surfaces.
-Indeed, if $\widetilde{X} \to X$ is a blow-up at a smooth point of $X$, then the spin Gromov--Witten invariants of $\P^1$ are the classical Gromov--Witten invariants of $\widetilde{X}$ with the curve class given by a multiple of the exceptional divisor.
-Therefore, \cref{thm:sGW:as:vev:intro} provides the first case of all-genera expression of a Gromov--Witten potential of a target of dimension greater than $1$. \end{remark}
+\begin{remark} The spin GW theory of $\P^1$ plays a distinguished role in the GW theory of surfaces.
+Indeed, if $\tilde{X} \to X$ is a blow-up at a smooth point of $X$, then the spin GW invariants of $\P^1$ are the classical GW invariants of $\tilde{X}$ with the curve class given by a multiple of the exceptional divisor.
+Therefore, \cref{thm:sGW:as:vev:intro} provides the first case of an all-genera expression of a GW potential of a target of dimension greater than $1$. \end{remark}